serrasqueiro/openconfig_public/README.md

 ## Contributing to OpenConfig

+This repository is a fork of openconfig/public repo.
 This repository is primarily for publishing the models, documents, and other material developed by the OpenConfig operators group.